Title

 The Department Administrative Order No. 10-04, s.
 2010 prohibits the issuance or sale of gift certificates/checks/cards with expiry dates in the Philippines, ensuring that all gift checks/certificates/cards are redeemable until fully used by the bearer.

-It is an instrument issued by a supplier to an individual, partnership, or juridical entity for monetary consideration evidencing a promise by the issuer that consumer goods or services will be exchanged in favor of the bearer upon presentation.
+They are instruments issued by a supplier for monetary consideration evidencing a promise by the issuer that consumer goods or services will be exchanged in favor of the bearer upon presentation, to the value/credit/specific good/service/event shown in the instrument.

-No, gift certificates/checks/cards distributed under an award, loyalty or promotional program are not covered by this Order.
+No. Gift certificates/checks/cards distributed by the supplier to consumers under an award, loyalty, or promotional program are explicitly not covered.

-Commencing July 1, 2012, it is prohibited for any supplier to issue or sell gift certificates/checks/cards that contain expiry dates.
+Beginning July 1, 2012, it is prohibited for any supplier to issue and/or sell gift certificate/check/card that contains expiry dates.

-They shall be redeemable until used up by the bearer, meaning there is no expiry date limiting their redemption.
+They are redeemable until used up by the bearer.

 Analyze Cases Smarter, Faster